 Utilizing our core technologies of air conditioning controls, Taikisha is working on research and development of hydroponic plant factory solely using LED.

 Farming, which supports our food and daily lives, today faces a multitude of problems, such as abnormal weather, natural disasters, the difficulties of stable supply, a declining and aging farming population, and safety issues.
 Plant factories that can grow food without regard to the season or climate and maintain stable production volumes and prices draw attention.
 In particular, plant factories are increasingly being chosen as suppliers of vegetables in the commercial sector, which requires a stable supply.
 This market promises to become more active in the future.

 Taikisha's hydroponic plant factory use LEDs in place of the sun in air conditioned hermetically sealed spaces, with a hydroponics-based system growing leafy vegetables like lettuce in a culture solution that doesn't require soil.
-Compared to ordinary open-field cultivation, factories can provide a planned and stable supply all year round, and because of the hermetically sealed environment, the vegetables are fully pesticide-free, with virtually no risk of contamination by foreign objects.
+Compared to ordinary open-field cultivation, factories can provide a planned and stable supply all year round, and because of the hermetically sealed environment that is shut off from the outside air, the vegetables are pesticide-free, with virtually no risk of contamination by foreign objects.
 The viable bacteria count and risk of intrusion by insects are both extremely low, resulting in excellent vegetables that stay fresh for longer.
 In terms of waste, cultivation without soil means that most of the vegetables are edible, reducing food loss.